 Medical economists estimate the direct and indirect costs associated with pain to be \$100 billion annually in the United States.
 Drugs are the key element in the treatment of pain.
 In the United States and Western Europe, the market for pain drugs totaled nearly \$12 billion in 1997.
-This market has grown by approximately 15% annually over the past five years.
+The U.S. market for prescription pain drugs has grown by approximately 15% annually over the past five years.
 In 1999, U.S. opioid painkiller sales were approximately \$2.5 billion.